-Whilst living and training with the Kenyan marathoners I began to really see the differences in how they do things to how we do them.
-There’s a lot we can learn from the East Africans, not just about running but how they lead their lives in general.
+Whilst living and training with the Kenyan marathoners I began to really see the differences in how they do things, to how we do them.
+There’s a lot we can learn from the kenyan runners, not just about running but how they lead their lives in general.

-Here are 5 things that the Kenyans do and you can do too to help you achieve your 2020 marathon goals!
+Here are 5 things that I learned as a Marathon Running Coach that the Kenyans do and you can do too to help you achieve your marathon goals!

 1. Go slow

-The Kenyans are great at reigning it in… They have no problem running/shuffling along at 5 minutes per mile slower than their marathon pace.
+The Kenyans are great at reigning it in.
+They have no problem running or shuffling along at 5 minutes per mile slower than their marathon pace.
 They understand that they need to go slow to get fast!

 Run your hard runs HARD and your easy runs REALLY EASY!